eserbina652/FirstReactProject/README.md

 Description:
-In this project, you will see a multi-page site.
+In this project, you will see a multipage site.
-On the Airplane Tickets page you can purchase the air ticket you are interested, also you can use filters from the left side of screen or/and change curency.
+On the Airplane Tickets page, you can purchase the air ticket you are interested in, also, you can use filters from the left side of the screen or/and change currency.

-At the Crypto-Coins page you can get acquainted with the current rate of the leading crypto coins.
+On the Crypto-Coins page, you can get acquainted with the current rate of the leading crypto coins.
-Choose the coin that you prefered and click on 'buy' button to put choosen coin into the Shopping Basket, or click on the 'See more' button to get more information about the coin.
+Choose the coin that you preferred and click on the 'buy' button to put the chosen coin into the Shopping Basket, or click on the 'See more' button to get more information about the coin.

 Technologies used: